-- Title IX Coordinators and team as listed above. - Campus Safety and Security Officers and Executive Director - President of the College
+- Title IX Coordinators and team as listed above. - · Campus Safety and Security Officers and Executive Director - President of the College

-King's College has classified all employees, except those designated as Confidential Employees, as Mandated Reporters of any knowledge they have that a community member may be experiencing sexual harassment, and/or retaliation.
+King's College has also classified most employees as Mandated Reporters of any knowledge they have that a community member is experiencing harassment, discrimination, and/or retaliation.
 Employees who are mandated reporters must report an incident if they become aware of an incident to the Title IX Coordinator.
-The mandated reporter can keep the Complainant's name confidential upon request of the Complainant but cannot remain anonymous themselves.
-Mandated reporters will provide the Complainant information on how to report a Title IX offense to the Title IX Coordinator or through the anonymous reporting site.
-Mandated reporters are all employees who are not confidential employees.
+That report, if the complainant requests, can be made anonymously.
+Mandated reporters will provide the complainant information on how to report a Title IX offense to the Title IX Coordinator or through the anonymous reporting site.
+Mandated reports are: